gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 **Estimating the dispersion for each gene separately:**

 To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
+In statistics, maximum likelihood estimation (MLE) is a method of estimating the parameters of an assumed probability distribution, given some observed data.
+This is achieved by maximizing a likelihood function so that, under the assumed statistical model, the observed data is most probable.
 In other words, **given the count values of the replicates, the most likely estimate of dispersion is calculated**.

 ### Step 3: Fit curve to gene-wise dispersion estimates